phalcon/documentation/docs/application-cli.md

 ```php
 $console = new Console($container);
 ```
 As mentioned above, a CLI application is handled by the `Phalcon\Cli\Console` class.
-Here we instantiate it and pass in it the DI container.
+Here we instantiate it and pass it to the DI container.

 **Arguments**